KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2020-08-16-app-engine.md

 The example project uses four Maven plugins to package and run the server.

 - The [Resources Plugin](https://maven.apache.org/plugins/maven-resources-plugin/) (`maven-resources-plugin`) makes sure that static content like HTML files are included in the output jar file.
-This allows the `ServerMain` class to load this content.
+This lets the `ServerMain` class load this content.

 ```java
 // Load static content from inside the jar file.